Financial Samurai

 For more nuanced personal finance content, join 50,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.
 Everything is written based off firsthand experience.

-1. Full Time Uber Driver says
+4. Full Time Uber Driver

 I can say this as a fulltime uber driver that the claims made above could be truthful, however if you got paid our 400 dollars in 3 hours of work, I am saying that total is with included weekly 50/60/70 trip bonuses added.